-Another preventive measure for semaglutide treatment is a boxed warning from the FDA.
+Another preventive measure for semaglutide treatment is a boxed warning.
 Tumor growth was observed in animal testing but was not for humans.
 Still, those with a personal or family history with thyroid cancer, medullary thyroid carcinoma, or a rare condition called Multiple Endocrine Neoplasia syndrome type 2 cannot take the drug because it can cause thyroid C-cell tumors.

 There is a potential to be allergic to the materials used in the semaglutide injection.
 If signs of an allergic reaction appear like rashes, redness, or itchiness near the injection site, seek medical attention immediately and don’t take any more injections.
 Again, consult a doctor if you may be allergic to the semaglutide or other materials in the dosage.

 It’s important to note that semaglutide does not bring about weight loss on its own.
 By suppressing appetite and increasing insulin production in smaller doses, the drug can easily help lower body weight by substantiating already present lifestyle intervention to counteract and prevent the impairing effects of obesity or overweight like type 2 diabetes and heart issues.